amplab/training/ampcamp/genome-analysis-with-adam.md

 <div class="codetabs">
 <pre class="prettyprint lang-bsh">
-ls -alh NA12878.sam
+usb/$ ls -alh NA12878.sam
-du -h NA12878.adam
+usb/$ du -h NA12878.adam
 </pre>
 </div>

 Here, ADAM is about 50% smaller!
 While this is a toy example, SAM has a binary, compressed companion called BAM.
 In practice, ADAM is approximately 20% smaller than compressed BAM files.
-This is due to Parquet.
+This is due to [Parquet](http://parquet.incubator.apache.org).
 Since Parquet stores each column individually, it can apply column specific compression techniques like dictionary encoding for columns with low cardinality, or run length encoding for highly repetitive columns.
-Parquet allows us to check the size of each column; we can do this by
+Parquet allows us to check the size of each column; we can do this by running:
-running:

 <div class="codetabs">
 <pre class="prettyprint lang-bsh">
-export CLASSPATH=$(./adam/bin/compute-adam-classpath.sh)
+usb/$ export CLASSPATH=$(./adam/bin/compute-adam-classpath.sh)
-java parquet.hadoop.PrintFooter NA12878.adam
+usb/$ java parquet.hadoop.PrintFooter adam/NA12878.adam
 </pre>
 </div>